Project-Books/book-project/STYLEGUIDE.md

 # Style guide

-Good judgement should be followed.
-There may be times where it is more readable to not follow a particular guideline.
-Readable code is preferred over code that strictly follows this guide.

-A short summary explaining why the guideline is in place is included to help explain the rationale behind having it.

-The styleguide used is an extension of the [Google Java style guide](https://google.github.io/styleguide/javaguide.html).
-Any differences are listed in this document.
-By contributing to this repository, you are expected to follow this style guide and, where it does not conflict with this style guide, Google's Java style guide.
+By contributing to this repository, you are expected to follow this style guide.

 ## Notes